TeamChillax/design/audio.md

 # Audio System
-This document

 ## Requirements
-1) Selected Audio System must support all required platforms
+1. Selected audio system must support all required platforms
-2) Must support 3d positional sound (Hardware support is desired, Dobly, THX, etc...)
+2. Must support 3D positional sound (Hardware support is desired, Dolby, THX, etc...)
-3) Must support playing of some compressed sound format (Ogg, MP3, etc...)
+3. Must support playing of some compressed sound format (Vorbis, MP3, etc...)
-4) Must support mult-channel playback
+4. Must support multi-channel playback
-5) Playback from disk based files (no streaming required)
+5. Playback from disk based files (no streaming required)

 ## Uses
-The audio system will be used to play a variety of sounds on the client system during gameplay, including.
+The audio system will be used to play a variety of sounds on the client system during gameplay, including:

-1) GUI and HUD notification sounds (2d)
+1. GUI and HUD notification sounds (2D)
-2) Sound effects attached player tanks (3d)
+2. Sound effects attached player tanks (3D)
-3) Sound effects attached to map locations (3d)
+3. Sound effects attached to map locations (3D)
-4) Music and voice over tracks as needed (tutorials?)
+4. Music and voice over tracks as needed (tutorials?)

 ### Scope Limitations
-The audio system will only support in game sounds, it will not be used to record player voices, or provide voice chat.
-Voice chat is better supported through third party applications.

-If desirable the audio system can be made to integrate with popular third party voice chat systems if there are desirable features.
+The audio system will focus on in-game sounds.
+Voice chat is beyond the scope of the game and is better handled by third-party applications.
+We may, however, offer integrations with one or more third-party voice chat applications, such as offering player position information to Mumble for positional audio.

 ## OpenAL
 OpenAL appears to support all the desired platforms and features, so is highly likely to be the best choice.
+On Windows, Linux, and OS X, OpenAL Soft can be used.  iOS includes a proprietary OpenAL, and Android may also be supported by OpenAL Soft.